MSW APPLICATION DEADLINES FOR BOISE, COEUR D'ALENE AND TWIN FALLS CAMPUSES:

 Graduate Program Mission

-The Boise State University School of Social Work prepares graduates for beginning social work practice with individuals and families, groups, organizations and communities and for advanced social work practice with individuals and families.
-We are committed to human rights, social and economic justice, egalitarianism, and respect for diversity.
+The Boise State University Masters in Social Work program prepares graduates for practice with individuals, families, groups, organizations and communities and for specialized practice to advance the wellbeing of individuals and families.
+We are committed to human rights; social, economic, and environmental justice; and diversity.

 Goals of the MSW Program